vishal-ramani/UBI-helm-module-example/documentation/README.md

 ### 7.1 Understand how the `ubi module content` was pasted into the new `iascable-gitops-ubi` repository

-Following the concept for the gitops bootstrap setup documented in the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) GitHub repository.
+Following the concept for the OitOps bootstrap setup documented in the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) GitHub repository.

 We have two main folders in the `iascable-gitops-ubi` repository.